rawitat/gtypist_lessons/programming_quotes.typ

 *:G4_22
 I:Kurt Vonnegut
-S:If you can't write clearly, you probably don't think nearly as well you think.
+S:If you can't write clearly, you probably don't think nearly as well as you think.

 *:G4_23
 I:James Gosling